BY Alexander Gerber

 The study triangulates a bibliometric and content analysis of approx. 3,000 journal papers with a multi-stage panel study and a review of grey literature spanning four decades.
 Quantitative findings from the journal analysis (e.g. about disciplinary contexts or topics, research methods, data analysis techniques used) were discussed by a panel of 36 science communication researchers in a multi-stage series of qualitative interviews.
 These experts represent the international and disciplinary diversity of the research field, including past and present editors of the most relevant journals of science communication such as PUS (Sage).

 The study provides evidence that Science Communication Research (SCR) has ‘matured’ as an academic field.
-Not only has the absolute number of journals papers on SCR increased significantly over the past four decades, particularly in the last 15 years, but is especially the case for research studies, compared for instance to commentaries and essays.
+Not only has the absolute number of journal papers on SCR increased significantly over the past four decades, particularly in the last 15 years, but this is especially the case for research studies, compared for instance to commentaries and essays.
 The proportion of research studies has steadily increased over time (particularly with the advent of PUS in 1992), from a median of 24% in 1979-1999 (7 studies in total) to a median of 37% since the year 2000 (43 studies in total).
 The variety of institutions, techniques and disciplines in SCR contributes to its diversity but may also indicate a lack of a clear theoretical framing.

 The original Anglo-American leadership in SCR has definitely been rendered ‘history’.
 Contributions are much more globally diverse nowadays.
 Overall, the long-established dominance of US and UK institutions still has its legacy: every single one of the top-20 institutions with the largest SCR outputs over time is located in the US or the UK, except for the University of Amsterdam (The Netherlands).
 The data clearly indicates a ‘long tail’ pattern here (i.e. comparatively few very productive institutions and then many equally much less productive ones).
 Prior to 1995, institutions from fewer than 10 countries contributed to the three core SCR journals in any one year.
 Since then, this number has increased steadily and peaked in 2014 with articles written by authors from 37 different countries.
 Particularly the share of publications by authors from Europe has increased: figures for the past five years of this data analysis (2012-2016), show Europe (51%) well in front of North America (29%).